PIM-malloc: A Fast and Scalable Dynamic Memory Allocator for Processing-In-Memory (PIM) Architectures: Introduction

 \textbf{(Challenge \#1: Explosion of memory address spaces to manage)} Contemporary PIM systems are based on a \emph{bank-level} PIM architecture, where each memory bank is paired with a dedicated PIM core~\cite{upmem_hotchips}.
 While this design effectively enhances overall memory bandwidth, each per-bank PIM core is limited to accessing only the data stored within its respective local DRAM bank.
-As a result, the PIM system must manage thousands of \emph{distinct} memory address spaces distributed across all PIM cores.
+As a result, the PIM system must manage thousands of \emph{distinct} memory address spaces, one for each PIM core.
 For instance, an UPMEM-PIM system with 2,560 PIM cores requires the management of 2,560 separate memory address spaces, each necessitating its own heap space and the corresponding metadata to track allocated data, e.g., allocated memory block size and free lists.
-Compared to CPUs and GPUs, which have only a \emph{single} memory address space to manage, such ``explosion'' of address spaces in PIM systems poses unique challenges, as decisions must be made regarding \emph{where} to store the thousands of sets of metadata for memory allocation (e.g., all in the centralized CPU memory vs. partitioned across each PIM core’s local memory, distributed across the overall system)
+Compared to CPUs and GPUs, which have only a \emph{single} memory address space to manage, such ``explosion'' of address spaces in PIM systems poses unique challenges, as decisions must be made regarding \emph{where} to store the thousands of sets of metadata for memory allocation (e.g., all in the centralized CPU memory vs. partitioned across each PIM core’s local memory).

 \textbf{(Challenge \#2: Wimpy PIM cores that execute the memory allocation algorithm)} A typical PIM system contains a \emph{heterogeneous} mix of CPU cores and PIM cores, each with its own local memory address space.
-CPU cores are designed using the latest performance-optimized logic process technology, allowing them to operate in the GHz frequency range with sophisticated microarchitectures that exploit instruction and data-level parallelism.
+CPU cores are designed using the latest performance-optimized logic process technology, allowing them to operate in the GHz frequency range with sophisticated microarchitectures.
 In contrast, current-generation PIM cores are significantly less powerful because they are fabricated using a DRAM processing technology node, operating in the several hundreds of MHz range~\cite{upmem_hotchips, hbm_pim_isca, hbm_pim_isscc}.
 To compensate for the reduced performance of each PIM core, PIM systems integrate thousands of PIM cores to maximize throughput.
-This disparity in performance characteristics raises a critical question regarding \emph{which processor} (e.g., CPU cores vs. PIM cores) is most optimal for executing the sophisticated memory allocation algorithm, as this choice impacts the speed of memory allocation.
+This disparity in performance characteristics raises a critical question regarding \emph{which processor} (e.g., CPU cores vs. PIM cores) is optimal for executing the sophisticated memory allocation algorithm, as this choice impacts the speed of memory allocation.